SuperCompUCSD/SuperCompUCSD.github.io/content/posts/advent-of-scc-10.md

 - How do I even remember all these aliases?
 - What the hell is even `git push --force-with-lease`?

-While [there exists an ansewr for the second question](https://git-scm.com/docs/git-push#Documentation/git-push.txt---no-force-with-lease), the first one is an issue as old as time.
+While [there exists an answer for the second question](https://git-scm.com/docs/git-push#Documentation/git-push.txt---no-force-with-lease), the first one is an issue as old as time.
 After all, a lot of people always talk about the difficulty of handling Git as a whole, and frankly, sometimes I